vibes-863/Autonomous-Food-Delivery-System/README.md

 our custom Delivery bot and Dispenser bot.
 Refer to <include name of report, also add it into the github> for a detailed report on our Autonomous Food Delivery System.

+**Note**: This system requires the Delivery bot's RPi, the Dispenser Bot's ESP32, and the Remote PC to be connected to the same network.

 ## Preparation
 1. Follow the instructions here to setup your Remote PC as well as the Turtlebot3.
 Remember to choose the Foxy tab https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/